What is Open Access?

 These costs, usually paid through article processing charges (APCs), may be paid by authors or subsidised by a third party such as a funding council.
 The article is made available immediately.
-This route is known as gold open access.
+This route is known as Gold OA.

-We also have a number of deals with specific publishers.
+We also have a number of APC discounts and deals with specific publishers.
 Contact firstname.lastname@example.org for the latest information and criteria to access these:

-Green open access involves publishing in a traditional subscription journal as usual, but articles are also 'self-archived' in a repository (Pure) and usually made available after an embargo period set by the publisher.
+Green OA involves publishing in a traditional subscription journal as usual, but articles are also 'self-archived' in a repository (Pure) and usually made available after an embargo period set by the publisher.
 No charges are paid.

 If publishing under this route you must ensure that you deposit the author accepted manuscript (AAM) within 3 months of acceptance in Pure.
-If you have any questions about what option to choose regarding your publisher agreement, for example license types or what the embargo details or licensing the Pure Research Outputs Team email@example.com and we will be happy to help.
+If you have any questions about what option to choose regarding your publisher agreement, for example license types or what the embargo details are for your journal, contact the Pure Research Outputs Team email@example.com and we will be happy to help.